This article was updated on Oct. 18, 2018.

 In essence, a financial wellness program focuses on providing employees with greater in-depth knowledge to help reduce their chances of making poor financial choices, enabling them to change the way they handle money and plan for the future.

-Here are three key ways in which employee financial wellness programs can impact your company's bottom line:
+Here are three key ways in which employee financial wellness programs can impact your organization's bottom line:

 1. Employees who are financially healthy may be less distracted by money problems and better able to focus on their jobs.